commonpike/fairpost/docs/Instagram.md

 upload temporary files, because the instagram api requires files in posts to have an url.

-Requesting access tokens only works
- - in dev mode and for users that can manage the app
- - or in live mode if the app has advanced access permissions To get advanced access permissions, the app has to go through a review.
-Below, I will assume you use dev mode when requesting the tokens.
-Once you have the tokens, you can turn on Live mode and start posting.

 ## Setting up the Instagram platform